Workstreams Explained: Boost Your Agency’s Project Management

 • Tentative bookings offer flexibility, enabling planning without finalizing team allocations until project confirmation.

-These functionalities collectively enhance resource management, aligning it with the dynamic needs of workstreams.
+These functionalities collectively enhance professional services capacity planning, aligning it with the dynamic needs of workstreams.

 4. Supporting Recruitment and Planning